-- 5.5 The proposed allocation does not contain any 'designated heritage assets', as defined in Annex 2 of the NPPF (see DCLG 2012). - However, a number of designated heritage assets; namely one scheduled monument, 16 listed buildings and a conservation area; are situated in the wider environs of the proposed allocation, such that their settings should be appropriately addressed.
+- 5.6 The proposed allocation does not contain any 'designated heritage assets', as defined in Annex 2 of the NPPF (DCLG 2012). - 5.7 However, a number of designated heritage assets; namely one scheduled monument, 16 listed buildings and a conservation area; are situated in the wider environs of the site, such that their settings should be appropriately addressed.